shamil-gadelshin/raft/README.md

 - Log compaction

-This project designed to be modular and independent of the actual operation log, replicated state machine, communication protocol, etc implementations.
+Project designed to be modular and independent of the actual implementations.

+## These modules must be implemented in order to run Raft Node

+#### Operation log
+  Supports operation log entries processing and calculating parameters (index, term, etc).
+#### Replicated state machine
+  Supports operations with replicated state machine (like 'append new entry').
+#### Peer request handler
+  Module responsible for communication between Raft Nodes.
+#### Client request handler
+  This module responsible for client communication.
+Module handles request like 'add new data' or 'add server'.
+#### Cluster
+  Defines cluster membership and quorum rules.
+#### Election timer
+  Calculates duration to the next elections.
+#### Node limits
+  Defines node timeouts and limits (e.g.: max request data size)
+#### Node state saver
+  Responsible for node state persistence

+## Raft Modules implementations

-Basic (example) implementations were separated in the [subproject](../master/raft-modules)
+Basic (examplar) implementations were separated in the [subproject](../master/raft-modules)

+## Test cases and examples
+Assembled Raft Node server can be found [here](../master/tests/node), with [client example](../master/tests/client)

 Plenty of different test configurations and cases can be found in [this subproject](../master/tests/cases).